RobinBrackez/Menu/README.md

 menu
 ====

-A Symfony project created on June 5, 2018, 3:09 pm.
+A Symfony exercise.

+Overview of what you want to eat on what day and what you need to buy for that and so.

+Unfinished